 I love the fact that there’s an app for everything these days.
-Their usefulness is just incredible and app developers continue to innovate at a staggering pace.
+Apps have become an integral part of smartphone life, leaving developers to innovate applications at a staggering pace.

-Are you wondering how to market an app that you’re developing?
-If so, this article is for you.
-We’ll walk you through 20 free, effective ways to market your app, giving you the edge you need.
+If you are trying to figure out how to promote an app for free, don’t worry!
+This article delves into several answers.
+We’ll walk you through 26 free, effective ways to market your app, giving you the edge you need for global (app) domination.

-More than half of all web traffic is now mobile – and the mobile device market share is set to continue increasing as we head into 2021.
-As such app marketing is big business.
+I found it fascinating to watch app marketing change over the years.
+More than half of all web traffic is now mobile – and the mobile device market share is set to continue increasing as we head into 2023.

-App store optimisation allows you to improve your mobile app’s visibility within the app stores you’ve chosen to use.
+App store optimization allows you to improve your mobile app’s visibility within the app stores you’ve chosen to use.
 This, in turn, can increase your app conversion rates.

-I really can’t emphasise how important this form of app advertising is.
+I really can’t emphasize how important this form of app advertising is.
 Make sure you give it the time and attention it deserves.

-Your messaging needs to be clear, concise and beautifully optimised to give your app marketing efforts the best chance of success.
+Your messaging needs to be clear, concise, and beautifully optimized to give your app marketing efforts the best chance of success.

 App stores are the largest marketing channel for mobile apps.
 47% of Apple app users discover new apps through the Apple App Store; 53% through the Google Play Store.
 Given that users normally consider only around the first five or so apps resulting from their search, it’s essential that you rank highly.

-This freemium model requires careful thought as to which features to include in each version of the app and how to market app features that will convince users to part with their cash.
-Whether you’re targeting the free Android apps market or any other, take a strategic approach.
+However, this freemium model requires careful thought as to which features to include in each version of the app and how to market app features that will convince users to part with their cash.
+Always take a strategic approach, whether you’re targeting the free Android apps market or any other.

-Of course, if you’re creating a website for your app, then you’ll also need to factor search engine optimisation (SEO) into your app promoting strategy.
-Just as you optimised your app store description to help users find your app rather than your competitors’ offerings, you’ll need to do some keyword research and optimise your website.
+Of course, if you’re creating a website for your app, then you’ll also need to factor search engine optimization (SEO) into your app promoting strategy.
+Just as you optimized your app store description to help users find your app rather than your competitors’ offerings, you’ll need to do some keyword research and optimize your website.

-There are plenty of free tools out there to help you with SEO, as well as professional agencies who can support your optimisation work, should you need help with it.
+There are plenty of free tools out there to help you with SEO, as well as professional agencies who can support your optimization work, should you need help with it.

 Each new version will fix bugs, roll out new features and generally enhance your users’ experience of the app.
 Use your blog to explore different elements of each update to help users get the most out of your app.
 Doing so will also show potential users that you’re serious about giving them maximum value.
 It’s also a great way to promote all those cool new features that you’ve worked so hard on.